ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Enable read-through caching on the Amazon Aurora database.
 - B. Update the application to read from the Multi-AZ standby instance.
-- C. Create a read replica and modify the application to use the appropriate endpoint.
+- ==C. Create a read replica and modify the application to use the appropriate endpoint.==
 - D. Create a second Amazon Aurora database and link it to the primary database as a read replica.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#) [  Discussion  **85**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/#)